jonathansim94/Zero-Two-Ransomware/README.txt

 to compile 02 exclude all except 02.cs, the Core file generated from the Packer and the fill file generated with python

 FILL THE MALWARE WITH THE PY FILLER

+BUILD EVERYTIME WITH NEW METAINFO (ICON, FILE NAME, FILLER SIZE)